Date(s) - Thursday, March 4th

 This program is free and open to the public.

 Please consider donating whatever amount you can to support the Museum’s mission.

 Sponsored by Sharon and Richard Canter, Karen E & Leonard L Loeb Donor Advised Fund of the Milwaukee Jewish Federation, and Nathan and Esther Pelz Holocaust Education Resource Center; in partnership with Coalition for Jewish Learning, Milwaukee Jewish Day School and Milwaukee Public Library.
 In connection with To Paint Is To Live: The Artwork of Erich Lichtblau-Leskly, an exhibit on display at the Jewish Museum Milwaukee, February 18 – May 30, 2021.

 All Events >>

-Simone Schweber is the Judith B. and Michael S. Goodman Chair of Education at the University of Wisconsin-Madison.
-She specializes in teaching and learning about the Holocaust and genocide, and has authored books and articles on the subject.
+Simone Schweber is the Judith B. and Michael S. Goodman Chair of Education and Jewish Studies at the University of Wisconsin-Madison.
+She specializes in teaching and learning about the Holocaust and genocide, and has authored numerous books and articles on the subject.